jsbisht/aws-developer-associate/iam.md

 Say, your project that uses an AWS account relies on a Partner AWS account to retrieve the computations they have performed whose results are stored in an S3 bucket in their account.
 Your account has 1000's of identities.
 And the partner AWS account doesn't want to create IAM users for all your users in their account.

 In this situation, its ideal to use a role created in the Partner AWS account.
-So, your users can assume that role and get temporary credentails to access the S3 bucket.
+So, your users can assume that role and get temporary credentials to access the S3 bucket.

 ---